Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Dealing with stress

 Take care of yourself.
-We are living through a public health emergency that is creating a lot of stress, fear and anxiety in families across the U.S. For new moms, caring for a new baby while feeling sore, tired and stressed can be a lot to handle.
+We are living through a public health emergency.
+Research shows that the pandemic has created a lot of stress, anxiety, loneliness and depression for pregnant people and new parents around the world.
+Caring for a new baby during a pandemic while also feeling sore, tired and stressed can be a lot to handle.
 But there are several things you can do to care for yourself:

 Take periodic breaks from watching or listening to the pandemic news stories or going on social media to help reduce anxiety.